 DAD.CEO: They say lead by example.
 What examples should a CEO demonstrate that adds equal value at home to his children?

 Ziad Awad: You can’t have a different set of values at work versus at home.
 I believe the values that are most important both at work and at home are:

-4- Humility – Saying things as they are because it is easy to fall in the trap of EGO – the opposite of humility.
-Because society has such a cult of CEOs, there is a risk of becoming engrossed into that narrative.
+4- Humility – Saying things as they are because it is easy to fall into the trap of EGO – the opposite of humility.
+Because society has such a cult of CEOs, there is a risk of becoming engrossed in that narrative.
 While it’s important for certain stakeholders to maintain an aura around the CEO, it is also very important to maintain the candor, the humility which got you to this position in the first place.

 DAD.CEO: What would be your top 5 tips for being a successful DAD.CEO?

 Ziad Awad: My top 5 tips are:

 1- Balance is the key: set your priorities and follow them - by the hour, day, week, etc.

 3- Be true to your word: honesty and candor

 4- Simplify your life: have a mental algorithm that automates the low-end decisions / simple ones / the repetitive ones

 5- Master the art of delegation: invest in people and build trust